bellsociety/bell-v2/README.md

 export GOOGLE_MEMBER_SPREADSHEET_ID="..."
 ```

 To pull in member data, you need to get credentials from Google to use the API to pull in data from Google Sheets.
 Download a `credentials.json` file from [this site](https://developers.google.com/sheets/api/quickstart/nodejs) and place them in the root directory of this project.
+Follow the rest of the instructions on the site as well, being sure to authorize the application using the bellseniorsociety Google account.
 Then, run:

 ```
 yarn pull-member-data